JessJ310/APS-portfolio.github.io/autocomplete.md

 ### 1. Trie: <br>
   ### Why this works? <br>
   - Trie allows for efficient insertion and retrieval operations, making it ideal for storing and searching product names or keywords used in autocomplete and search functionalities of your grocery delivery application.
-  - Trie enables alphabetical filtering, which is useful for categorizing and searching products by their names or categories.
+  - It enables alphabetical filtering, which is useful for categorizing and searching products by their names or categories.
-  - Trie supports efficient prefix search and longest prefix matching, facilitating quick autocomplete suggestions and accurate product search results.
+  - It supports efficient prefix search and longest prefix matching, facilitating quick autocomplete suggestions and accurate product search results.
   - It supports ordered iteration, ensuring that product names are accessed in a predictable sequence, which can be beneficial for displaying search results or product listings in a user-friendly manner.<br>
   ### Limitations <br>
   - Tries can consume significant memory, especially when storing large datasets of product names.